 Forget your Emmies, your Tonies, your Grammies.
-Your Hammies, your Spammies, your Phishies, your Phonies.
-September is the month of the best awards of all.
-I’m talking about he Ig Nobel Prizes.
-I think they are even more interesting than the Nobels themselves.
+Your Hammies, your Spammies, your Phishies, your Phonies – the best awards of all are the Ig Nobel Prizes!

 The Ig Nobel prizes started out as a way to make fun of useless scientific research (“which cannot, or should not be, reproduced”) but over time the organisers have realised that some of that work – apart from showing the unpredictability of the human brain and the many ways there are to look at the world – is interesting and at times even useful.
 The new formula is “Research which makes people laugh and then think.
 The prizes are intended to celebrate the unusual, honor the imaginative — and spur people’s interest in science, medicine, and technology.”

 Here are some of my favourite Ig Nobel awards

 1993 Literature: T. Morrison, E. Topol, R. Califf, F. Van de Werf, P. W. Armstrong, and their 972 co-authors, for publishing a medical research paper with nearly ninety-eight times more authors than pages.

 2001 Astrophysics: Jack Van Impe and Rexella Van Impe of Jack Van Impe Ministries in Rochester Hills, Michigan, for their finding that black holes meet the technical requirements of the location of Hell.

 2005 Economics: Gauri Nanda of the Massachusetts Institute of Technology, for inventing an alarm clock that runs away and hides, repeatedly, thus ensuring that people DO get out of bed, and thus theoretically adding many productive hours to the workday.